goluckyryan/FSUDAQ/README.md

 * When using the scope, the Agg/Read must be smaller than 512.
 * Although the Events/Agg used the CAEN API to recalculate before ACQ start, for PHA firmware, when the trigger rate changed, the Events per Agg need to be changed.
 * The Agg Organization, Event per Agg, Record Length are strongly correlated.
 Some settings are invalid and will cause the digitizer goes crazy.
-* load digitizer setting would not load everything, only load the channel settings and some board settings.
+* Load digitizer setting would not load everything, only load the channel settings and some board settings.
 * Sometimes, the buffer is not in time order, and make the trigger/Accept rate to be nagative.
 This is nothing to do with the program but the digitizer settings.
 Recommand reporgram the digitizer.
-* for 1740 QDC, RecordLenght is board setting, but readout is indivuial group.
+* For 1740 QDC, RecordLenght is board setting, but readout is indivuial group.
-* FOr PHA, the trapezoid scaling and fine-gain register are calculated before ACQ start.
+* For PHA, the trapezoid scaling and fine-gain register are calculated before ACQ start.

 # Known Bugs